-At December 31, 2022, the Authority has one lease arrangement in which it is acting as the Lessee for a building.
-Refer to Note 5, Capital Assets, for information related to the Right to Use asset associated with this lease.
-The building requires annual payments of \$6,551, increasing annually by the same percentage as tenants rent increases (if any) on the underlying leased apartments.
-The lease term ends May 31, 2050.
+At December 31, 2023, the Authority has two leases in which it is acting as the Lessee for a building and office equipment.
+Refer to Note 5, Capital Assets, for information related to the Right to Use asset associated with these leases.

+The building lease requires annual payments of \$6,551, increasing annually by the same percentage as tenants rent increases (if any) on the underlying leased apartments.
+The lease term ends May 31, 2050, but the final payment is made in June 2049.